Bastonis/chef_aspirations/README.md

 # chef_aspirations
-A sample recipe box using Rails and ReactJS, with inspiration from FoodWishes
+A sample recipe box using Rails with McKenzieChild